edwardcarrington/markdown_resume/resume.md

 Alumni
 ------
+**[StartupBus North America 2019](https://startupbus.com/)** (2019, New York, Atlanta, Detroit, Montgomery, New Orleans)

+- Sponsored by JPMorgan Chase Advancing Black Pathways initiative and Chase for Business, the Advancing Black Entrepreneurs StartupBus was both a five-day, traveling technology bootcamp for entrepreneurs, and a competition.
+- 1 of 3 finalists out of 28 teams across the country (and Mexico).

 **[Equitable Development Initiative by Capital Impact Partners](https://www.capitalimpact.org/what/capacity-building/equitable-development-initiative/)** (2019, Detroit MI)

 - Inclusive economic development program that combines local knowledge, partnerships, and key strengths – including program design and project financing – to support minority developers.